zgchen33/MCGaze/README.md

      ```
 ### Prepare your dataset
 1. Download Gaze360 dataset from [official](http://gaze360.csail.mit.edu/).
-2. Using our code to reorganized the img.(You shoud modify the path first!!!)
+2. Using our code to reorganized the img.
+You shoud modify the path first, and indicate the 'dataset_setting' value (i.e., 'L2CS' or 'Full').
    * ```bash
      python tools/gaze360_img_reorganize.py
      ```